 Hoffmeyer began designing Apex Theropod in December 2013 and launched his 30-day Kickstarter campaign in March.
 The game is scheduled to be available this fall, and a distributor is currently shopping Apex Theropod to prospective retailers.

 Juggling the demands of the game and coursework makes for a hectic schedule.
 Yet Hoffmeyer, a father of two, is no stranger to staying busy.
 “I’m pretty much home all the time, so it’s easy to work on this and be a dad,” he says.

 Creating and launching Apex Theropod has proved to be an invaluable learning experience for Hoffmeyer, especially as he considers his next move.
 “I wanted to see where my potential was, so I created this game to see if my initial dream is still possible,” he says.

 “I’m very excited with where it’s going right now,” Hoffmeyer says.
 “I plan on finishing school and taking things one step at a time, but I’m moving in the right direction.”

 And although Hoffmeyer is currently immersed in the captivating world of Apex Theropod, he’s also planning what’s next.
 “I already have another game in my head that I’m anxious to get started on,” he says.
 “This one was more of an experience to get my feet wet.
 Now that I have a fan base, I can show them where my imagination can go.”

 Ready to play?
-If you want to test your skills in Apex Theropod, visit Herschel Hoffmeyer’s website, Die-Hard Games LLC (www.diehardgamesllc.com) to pre-order the game ahead of its fall 2014 release date.
+If you want to test your skills in Apex Theropod, visit Herschel Hoffmeyer’s website, Die-Hard Games LLC (www.diehardgamesllc.com) to order the game.